 Wedding Ideas: Most Popular

 Looking for the perfect wedding reading or poem?
-We have ideas for every kind of wedding, from modern to traditional, emotional to funny.
-There are even options for children performing readings!
-Take a look at our top picks below...
+Here, we have ideas for every kind of wedding, from modern to traditional, emotional to funny.
+There are even options if you want children to do readings!
+So, take a look at our top picks below...

 When it comes to wedding planning decisions, choosing the perfect wedding venue to suit your tastes and budget is one of the most important decisions you'll have to make.
 Not only do you have to consider the venue location and size, the catering and accommodation for your guests, you'll also need to research, visit countless venues and consider whether they are just right for the wedding of your dreams.